verybadsoldier/backtrader_plotting/README.md

 # backtrader_plotting
-Plotting addon for backtrader to support Bokeh (and maybe more).

-This is in an early development state.
-Expect bugs, heavy restructuring and commit reordering.
-Currently this is Python >=3.6 only.
+Library to add extended plotting capabilities to `backtrader` (https://www.backtrader.com/).
+Currently the only available backend is `Bokeh` (https://bokeh.org/).

+## Features
+* Interactive plots
+* Interactive `backtrader` optimization result browser (only supported for single-strategy runs)
+* Highly configurable
+* Different skinnable themes
+* Easy to use

 Feel free to test it and play with it.
-I am happy about feedback, critics and ideas: https://community.backtrader.com/topic/813/bokeh-integration-interactive-webbrowser-plotting
+I am happy about feedback, critics and ideas on backtrader forum (and also in GitHub issues): https://community.backtrader.com/topic/813/bokeh-integration-interactive-webbrowser-plotting

+Needs Python >= 3.6.
 ## Demos
 https://verybadsoldier.github.io/backtrader_plotting/